onflow/flow/flips/20220111-execution-effort.md

   }
   ```

-All of the ample transactions have the same boilerplate body:
+All of the sample transactions have the same boilerplate body:

 ```cadence
 import FungibleToken from 0xFUNGIBLETOKEN